 Chapman, for her part, has suggested that this story was blown out of proportion: “I might have told him he was blessed by God simply because he was,” she told Touré.
 “So was I. It wasn’t because of anything special in particular.
 That’s what God does, in my belief” (Touré 113).
 But whether or not it was the result of an overfed ego, by 1981 there was “a running subtext” in Prince’s band: “a theme of ‘We were sent to help people see,’” as Dickerson puts it.
 “It was this sense that there was a certain enlightenment that he, and we, by default, were messengers of and we were there to bring this enlightenment to people who needed it” (112).

-This new, proselytizing vein in Prince’s music was reflected in the stage show for the Controversy tour, designed once again by Roy Bennett.
-Along with a backdrop of Venetian blinds–“because of the sexual suggestions,” the designer explained–the set also featured a catwalk placed in front of a prominent stained-glass window (Nilsen 1999 92).
-During performances of “Controversy,” Dickerson told biographer Dave Hill, Prince “would go up on the catwalk… and stand in front of the window with his arms out” (Hill 111).
+This new, proselytizing vein in Prince’s music was reflected in the stage setting for the Controversy tour, once again designed by Roy Bennett.
+Along with a backdrop of Venetian blinds–“because of the sexual suggestions,” Bennett explained–the set also prominently featured a catwalk in front of a stained-glass window (Nilsen 1999 92).
+During performances of “Controversy,” Dickerson recalled, Prince “would go up on the catwalk… and stand in front of the window with his arms out” (Hill 111).
 While Dickerson expressed doubts that this pose was a conscious crucifixion reference, he did surmise that it “spawned something, whether he did do it on purpose or whether it was an accident.
 I think he definitely, purposely started to go down that path after a bit” (112).

-Less ambiguous in its messianism was Prince’s curious decision to recite the Lord’s Prayer about halfway through the song, in what critic Brian Morton describes as “the deadest, flattest voice imaginable.”
-Some writers have interpreted this as an ironic move: including Morton, who asks, “is he being blasphemous or is he so tired of the whole schtick–the murderous world of ‘Annie Christian,’ the endless humping that follows in ‘Do Me, Baby’–that rote religion is his only weary solace?”
+Less ambiguously messianic was Prince’s decision to recite the Lord’s Prayer about halfway through the song, in what critic Brian Morton describes as “the deadest, flattest voice imaginable.”
+Some writers have interpreted this as an ironic move–including Morton, who asks, “is he being blasphemous or is he so tired of the whole schtick–the murderous world of ‘Annie Christian,’ the endless humping that follows in ‘Do Me, Baby’–that rote religion is his only weary solace?”
 (Morton 2007).
-Yet, aside from the fact that Morton answers his own question–if anyone were to get tired of “endless humping,” that person would not be Prince circa 1981–such interpretations seem colored by the secular humanist biases of most rock critics.
+Aside from the fact that he answers his own question–if anyone were to get tired of “endless humping,” that person would not be Prince circa 1981–such readings seem colored by the secular humanist biases of most rock critics.
 The New Yorker’s Ben Greenman speaks for many of us when he writes that Prince’s devotional attitudes “unnerved” him.
 “It wasn’t just that I felt excluded by his Christian faith,” he writes.
 “It was that I was in a constant state of excitement regarding pop culture, and I believed in a separation of church and that state.
 Pop culture, to me, needed to be wilder and freer, and I thought that those impulses–which were already blooming in Prince’s music–should take precedence.
 If there was to be religion, I wanted it to be handled subversively, the way Prince incorporated the Lord’s Prayer into ‘Controversy’” (Greenman 2017 121).